EXJUSTICE/Sammuta/README.md

 It is built upon Google's Tensorflow Lite demo, and is completely open-source.
 This demo iteration is capable of distinguishing between forests, wildfires, and sandwiches.

-You will find the android demo itself at Sammuta\tensorflow\contrib\lite\java\demo\app\src\main\java\com\example\android
+As this is forked from the original TF repository, there are several unrelated directories as of present.
+You will find the android demo itself at
+Sammuta\tensorflow\contrib\lite\java\demo\app\src\main\java\com\example\android

 The final version of Sammuta will integrate with sensor networks and LANDSAT data to provide a multichannel early detection system.